 We don’t know what the DPE might ask a pilot during the oral exam.

 However, we can assume the questions.
 Most of the questions will be scenario-based on your actual flight plan of the checkride.

 The DPE asks questions relevant to flying using instruments and in meteorological conditions.
-If you are knowledgeable about weather flying, then you will answer the question without effort.
+If you know about weather flying, you will answer the question without effort.